Dmytro-Posyliuzhnyi/math-learning-journal/Calculus I/Calculus I.md

 *Time: 6:05 PM*

 I just finished the first section on derivatives and worked through a few quizzes with various problem types.
-I found out the concepts of differentiability/continuity of functions.
+I learned about the concepts of differentiability and continuity of functions.
 Later this evening, I'll take notes on everything I learned today.

 ---